 Emergency personnel will tend to serious injuries on the scene.
 They will transport you to a hospital if needed.
 Even if you don’t have visible injuries, you will likely receive a physical examination on the scene of the accident.

 We strongly recommend visiting a doctor the next day.
-Even if you don’t feel pain, you can still be injured.
+Even if you don’t feel pain, such as back pain, you can still be injured.
 The adrenaline that rushes through your body during a car accident can mask pain and discomfort.
 Visiting the doctor will help you seek diagnosis and treatment.
 They may also uncover invisible injuries like concussion, whiplash, or internal bleeding.

 Find an Attorney